joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 1. First, in your VM's browser to navigate to the route: "http://localhost:8000/students/edit/612345"; you should see John Smith's record.

 Currently, the form has hard coded data!
 Let's consider how we can update this.
-In VS code, open `views/student_edit.ejs`.

-2. Navigate to the `<form>` element there are two things we need to consider:
+2. In VS code, open `views/student_edit.ejs`.
+Navigate to the `<form>` element there are two things we need to consider:

    1. The first is the `method` attribute in the form tag: `<form method="post" class="edit_form">` in this instance it is post.
 This tells the browser that we want to send a POST request to the server.
 We could add an optional, `action` attribute to the form tag.
 This tells the browser where to send the request.
 If we don't specify an action, the browser will send the request to the current route.
-In this case, it will send the request to the current url (e.g., `/students/edit/612345`,).
+In this case, it will send the request to the current url (e.g., `/students/edit/612345`).
    2. The second is how we embed values into the form.
 Consider the following: `<input type="tel" value="19129129129" name="Stu_Phone" required>`.
 There are some important things to note here:
       - The `value` attribute is used to set the value of the input.
-In this case, we are hard coding the value.
+In this case, we are hard coding the value to "19129129129", we will need to update this later.
       - The `name` attribute is used to give the input a name.
 The name should match the name of the field in the database.
 In this case, we are using the `Stu_Phone` field.
       - The `required` attribute is used to tell the browser that the input is required.
 If the user tries to submit the form without filling in the input, the browser will display an error message.